laardee/video-preview-and-analysis-service/README.md

 ### Upload Service

 Upload service contains a REST API and a very simple web page that can be used to test Video Service.
 After Upload Service deployment, change the `api` variable in the `upload-service/www/app.js` file to point upload service API endpoint.
+Run `npm start server` to start local test server.